-Overall, I find that a primary care provider deployment leads to a 12% (\$186)

-increase in a patient's total cost of care in the following year, and that this increase is mostly driven by a 1.9 percentage point (6%) increase in the probability of a referral to a more specialized clinician.
+Overall, I find that a primary care provider deployment leads to a 12% (\$186) increase in a patient's total cost of care in the following year, and that this increase is mostly driven by a 1.9 percentage point (6%) increase in the probability of a referral to a more specialized clinician.
 Consistent with a Roy model where each new referral is less well-targeted than the previous one, I find that patients are 20% (0.004 percentage points) more likely to only see the specialist once after a discontinuity.
 I contrast this with a sub-sample of patients who have been receiving care from multiple specialists for at least one year.
 Visits for these patients become approximately 5% more expensive after the loss of their primary care provider driven by an increased number of procedures for patients that require more coordination.

 I provide support that information loss is the mechanism through a triple differences approach.
 I compare the main analysis with patients whose PCP deployed, but who had never had an appointment with that particular provider either because they did not use much primary care or happened to see another provider.
 I find the main effects are completely driven by patients with a relationship with their PCP.
 Finally, I use provider deployments as an instrumental variable in order to estimate the local average treatment effect (LATE) of a provider discontinuity on patient utilization.
-While deployments offer an intent to treat (ITT) estimate, not every discontinuity causes a formal change in the primary care provider.
-Because deployers generally return to the clinic after the mission, many patients simply won't change providers unless they undergo a health shock before or during the deployment.
-I use the timing of the deployment as an instrument for discontinuity in care in order to estimate the effects of changing primary care providers for those whom the deployment causes a change (i.e. compliers).
-For this group, costs go up by approximately 73% (\$1168).
+While deployments offer an average treatment effect, there is considerable heterogeneity in the effect across patients.
+I find that there is little effect on healthy patients but that there are much larger effects on those who require coordination of care.
+For instance in the year after a discontinuity, the total cost of care increases by 29% for patients with diabetes.

 This research primarily contributes to two strands of literature.
 First, it contributes to the literature regarding the role of information in the firm production function.
-Transferring information across an organization can be costly (Garicano (2000)), even more so when the optimal solution to a problem is unknown

-(or unknowable) by any member of the organization Chan (2021).
+Transferring information across an organization can be costly (Garicano (2000)), even more so when the optimal solution to a problem is unknown (or unknowable) by any member of the organization Chan (2021).
 Information, however, varies in its cost to transmit (Jensen and Meckling (1992)).
 Some "general" knowledge is easily written down - for instance, a patient's blood pressure or the results of a lab test.
 "Specific" knowledge, in contrast, is much more costly to transfer and could include the physician's understanding of a patient's personality such as whether the patient is likely to adhere to a daily medicine and the most effective forms of communication with that patient.
 The management literature has linked variation in specific information to differences in firm-specific (Huckman and Pisano (2006)) and customer-specific (Clark, Huckman and Staats (2013)) performance.
 However, there is little empirical economic work estimating the value of specific information or disentangling it from other disruptions associated with turnover.